cloudwego/thriftgo/fieldmask/README.md

 	fieldmaskCache.Store("Mask1ForBase", fm)
 }
 ```
-3. Now you can use fieldmask in both client-side and server-side
+3. Now you can use fieldmask in either client-side or server-side
   - For server-side, you can set fieldmask with generated API `Set_FieldMask()` on your response object.
 Then the object itself will notice the fieldmask and using it during its serialization
   ```go
   func bizHandler(req any) (*nbase.Base) {